 The latest word in VoIP phones, Android-powered desk phones are half phone – half tablet that come with multiple lines and SIP accounts, Wi-Fi, Bluetooth, PoE, and a touch screen.
 The innovative features make this hardphone into a single communication feature that runs on the Android 7.0 OS.
 If you want the latest in both convenience and usefulness for your business, plus are in love with tech innovations, an Android-powered desk phone may be the perfect choice for your director’s desk, wherever it may be.
 Prices start at $270.

 While many hardphones look similar, some models and products have different connection specifications that might not work with your particular business phone system.
 Before you buy a VoIP desk phone/hardphone, contact your VoIP provider directly to make sure any hardware you buy is 100% compatible with your current virtual phone system.

 For questions related to choosing or connecting an IP desk phone to your MightyCall business phone system, contact our support team anytime and check out MightyCall guidelines on connecting a VoIP desk phone/hardphone.

 VoIP desk phone alternatives

 Sometimes you’re not entirely sure whether a VoIP desk phone is exactly what you need, even after checking out all the options.
-In such cases, it’s good to remember that, with a virtual phone system for business such as MightyCall, your communication options aren’t limited to hardphones.
+In such cases, it’s good to remember that, with a virtual phone system for business such as MightyCall, a VoIP deskphone isn’t your only communication option.
 Many business owners choose VoIP softphones as a cost-effective alternative for their calling needs.

 A VoIP softphone may suit your needs when: